plausible/website/_articles/plausible-open-source-and-privacy-first-web-analytics-plugin-for-wordpress.md

 You can attach custom properties when sending pageviews or custom events to create custom metrics.
 Custom properties allow you to collect and analyze metrics that we don't track automatically.

+In the "Enhanced measurements" section of our WordPress plugin settings, enable the "Authors and categories" option to do so.

-For example, say you want to track your blog posts by `author`.
-Every time a visitor lands on one of the posts, you can send a pageview with the property `author=...`.
-You can then filter your Plausible dashboard by a specific author to see all the relevant stats for the posts published by that particular writer.
+This will then start sending your post author names and post categories as custom properties alongside pageviews.
+You can then filter your Plausible dashboard by a specific author to see all the relevant stats for the posts published by that particular writer or a specific category to see the popularity of a category.

-Some other examples of stats you can get by sending custom properties:

-* Filter content by the publication date, page type, ID, tag or category
-* Filter visitors by login status or user role
-* Filter visitors by language they're viewing your website in
-* Filter visitors by how many prefer or use the dark mode
-* Filter by the segment that saw a particular variation of your site which is useful for A/B testing

-Here's how to use custom properties:
+Authors and categories work out of the box as soon as they're enabled, but if you prefer you can manually send additional custom properties alongside custom events or pageviews.
+Here's how to do so:

 ### Custom properties for custom events